 Where does deep learning perform well?

 The possibilities for deep learning are endless when it comes to computer vision.
-It's used in autonomous cars, image recognition (e.g., Facebook can tag your photos for you), medical imaging like radiology and pathology reports, drones that map terrain or scan the ground below them, security systems like facial recognition at airports or even smartphones apps like Prism.
+It’s used in autonomous cars, image recognition (e.g., Facebook can tag your photos for you), medical imaging like radiology and pathology reports, drones that map terrain or scan the ground below them, security systems like facial recognition at airports, or even smartphone apps like Prism.

 Deeper neural networks with many hidden layers and more neurons can also help computers detect speech patterns, which is how Apple’s Siri and Amazon Echo work so well at understanding what you’re saying.
 Google Voice Search is another excellent example of this technology in action.
 It uses deep learning models to capture noise from up to 20 feet away while filtering background sounds.

 Deep learning has also made it easier to build more engaging chatbots.
 These computer programs can hold conversations with users, which is why you might have used one recently if you’ve ever had a conversation using Facebook Messenger’s M assistant or chatted with Internet-based customer service bots like Poncho.

 Deep learning models help these assistants understand what you’re saying and provide helpful responses.